 How to braise pork shanks

 You can use any liquid you like for braised pork shanks, but I chose to use beer.
 A dark beer, like a stout or an Oktoberfest, are great choices for imparting lots of flavor.
-You could also use a red wine (I’d recommend something lighter, like a pinot noir), or simply stock (beef or chicken would work depending on what you’re looking for!).
+You could also use a red wine (I’d recommend something lighter, like a pinot noir), or beef or chicken stock.

 But first things first: season!
 I wanted my braised pork shanks to have a smoky flavor, so I went with the Chili Coffee seasoning blend I developed for pork chops in my cookbook, Everyday Sous Vide.
 Once thoroughly coated in seasoning, sear the pork shanks in ghee over medium high heat in a heavy bottomed, high rimmed pot or dutch oven.